LeoSouzaNunes/chess-pgnator/README.md

   * Check out the PGN output in real time
   * Copy the PGN output
   * Download the pgn file

-As a future feature you will be able to remove and edit posted trades.

 ## Technologies